 \section{Introduction}

-The gravitational Vlasov-Poisson equation modelizes the evolution of a large number of particles subject to their own gravity, under the assumption that both the relativistic effects and the collisions between particles can be neglected.
-We consider the Vlasov-Poisson system in three dimension:
+The gravitational Vlasov-Poisson equation modelizes the evolution of many particles subject to their own gravity, assuming that both the relativistic effects and the collisions between particles can be neglected.
+We consider the Vlasov-Poisson system in three dimensions:

 where the Newtonian potential $\phi_f$ is given in terms of the density $\rho_f:$